-- When responding to a fire involving natural gas, your best and safest course of action is to let it burn.
+- When responding to a fire involving natural gas, do NOT attempt to extinguish the fire unless lives are in danger.
 Remember that burning natural gas cannot explode.
-Allow the gas to burn until the source can be turned off by utility personnel.
-When the gas supply is depleted, the fire will extinguish itself.
+Allow the natural gas to burn until the source can be turned off by utility personnel.
+When the natural gas supply is depleted, the fire will extinguish itself.
 Your first priority, as always, is to protect life and property. - Call Dominion Energy immediately.
 They will respond and determine when it's safe for you to proceed. - Evacuate the area and protect exposures. - Do not park emergency vehicles under overhead utility lines.
 Natural gas fires can burn overhead lines and cause them to fall.
 If that happens, you have a whole new set of problems and must follow your department SOPs for downed lines.